petsctools package

 Parameters:

-• options_prefix (str or None) – The prefix to look up items in the global options database (may be None, in which case only entries from parameters will be considered.
+• options_prefix – The prefix to look up items in the global options database (may be None, in which case only entries from parameters will be considered.
 If no trailing underscore is provided, one is appended.
 Hence foo_ and foo are treated equivalently.
 As an exception, if the prefix is the empty string, no underscore is appended.

 count = count(0)